Magnetic Field Effect on Dynamics of Entanglement for Time-dependent Harmonic Oscillator: Introduction

 \section{Introduction}

 The entanglement, uncertainty and mixedness are three fundamental and remarkably features of the quantum information.
-Indeed firstly, the entanglement is the most amazing property of quantum mechanics, which expresses the "spooky" non-locality action \cite{R1} between quantum states but it still a physical reality \cite{R3}.
+Indeed firstly, the entanglement is the most amazing property of quantum mechanics, which expresses the "spooky" non-locality action \cite{R1} between quantum states but it is still a physical reality \cite{R3}.
 With the entanglement one can describe a large type of physical phenomena and related issues \cite{R9}.
-The {von Neumann} entropy \cite{R1} of the reduced states or generally the {R\'{e}nyi} entropies \cite{R8,R30} can be used as suitable quantifiers of entanglement amount for pure bipartite states (i.e $\mathcal{H}=\mathcal{H}_{A}\otimes\mathcal{H}_{B}$).
-However, for mixed states the quantification of non-local correlations stills an open problem \cite{R1,R31}.
+The {von Neumann} entropy \cite{R1} of the reduced states or generally the {R\'{e}nyi} entropies \cite{R8,R30} can be used as suitable quantifiers of entanglement amount for pure bipartite states (i.e. $\mathcal{H}=\mathcal{H}_{A}\otimes\mathcal{H}_{B}$).
+However, for mixed states the quantification of non-local correlations is still an open problem \cite{R1,R31}.
 This is due to the fact that there exist infinitely many pure state decomposition, which complicate such quantification.
 Secondly, the uncertainty lies at the core of quantum physics and presents a key of the discrepancies between classical and quantum systems \cite{R32}.
-It can be understood mathematically as two observables, which are conjugate (i.e. connected by the {Fourrier} transform) and the trade-off {{between}} their spreads can not be zero.
+It can be understood mathematically as two observables, which are conjugate (i.e. connected by the {\rr Fourier} transform) and the trade-off between their spreads can not be zero.
 In the early twentieth century, {Heisenberg} proposed in a seminal paper \cite{R33} showing the variance-based uncertainty for position and momentum $\Delta x \Delta p\geq \frac{\hslash}{2}$.
-This has been extended to generalized uncertainties, one of them is the {Roberston-Shr\"{o}dinger} uncertainty $ \Delta_{A}\Delta_{B}\geq \frac{1}{2}\left[\vert\langle\lbrace A,B\rbrace\rangle-2\langle A\rangle\langle B\rangle\vert^{2}+\vert\langle\left[A,B\right]\rangle\vert^{2}\right]^{\frac{1}{2}}$, with $A$ and $B$ are two arbitrary observables, while the average is with respect to the quantum state $|{\Psi}\rangle$ encoding those fluctuations \cite{R34}.
+This has been extended to generalized uncertainties, one of them is the {\rr Robertson-Schr\"{o}dinger} uncertainty $ \Delta_{A}\Delta_{B}\geq \frac{1}{2}\left[\vert\langle\lbrace A,B\rbrace\rangle-2\langle A\rangle\langle B\rangle\vert^{2}+\vert\langle\left[A,B\right]\rangle\vert^{2}\right]^{\frac{1}{2}}$, with $A$ and $B$ are two arbitrary observables, while the averages are with respect to the quantum state $|{\Psi}\rangle$ encoding those fluctuations \cite{R34}.
 Recently more general uncertainties based on entropy were introduced to be used as entanglement witnesses \cite{R35,R33}.
 Thirdly, the mixedness is the loss of information caused by the preparation of states.
-Consequently, the mixed state can be written as a convex linear combination of pure states $|{\Psi}\rangle=\sum_{i=1}^{n}p_{i}|\phi_{i}\rangle$ with the conservation $\sum_{i=1}^{n}p_{i}=1$.
-It is worthwhile noting that $(p_{i})_{i=1\cdots n}$ are classical probabilistic distributions, which is the point that distinguish the mixedness and superposition principle where $p_{i}$ are quantum probabilities.
-We mention that {{different}} studies showed that the three previous fundamental features are related \cite{R8,R24,R36}.
+Consequently, the mixed state can be written as a convex linear combination of pure states $|{\Psi}\rangle=\sum_{i=1}^{n}p_{i}|\phi_{i}\rangle$ with the conservation {\rr of the quantum probabilities, i.e.} $\sum_{i=1}^{n}p_{i}=1$.
+It is worthwhile noting that $(p_{i})_{i=1,\cdots, n}$ are classical probabilistic distributions, which is the point that distinguish the mixedness and superposition principle.
+We mention that different studies showed that the three {\rr fundamental features, mentioned above,} are related \cite{R8,R24,R36}.